faun/dotfiles/README.md

 Add any addtional configuration settings to `~/.local.sh` and these will be sourced at login.

-Things that can be added to this file includes custom aliases, configuration settings, private evirnment variables, paths, etc.
+Things that can be added to this file include custom aliases, configuration settings, private evironment variables, paths, etc.

 ###Change shell to latest zsh